Institution: University of Pennsylvania

 Who Developed the Course

 - About University: The University of Pennsylvania (commonly known as Penn or UPenn) is a private Ivy League research university located in Philadelphia, Pennsylvania, United States.
-Ranked consistently among the top ten universities in the United States, Penn dates its founding to 1740 and is often considered the first university to offer both graduate and undergraduate studies.
+Ranked consistently among the top ten universities in the United States.

-- Mission of University: The University of Pennsylvania’s roots is in Philadelphia, is the birthplace of American democracy.
+- The mission of University: The University of Pennsylvania’s roots is in Philadelphia, is the birthplace of American democracy.
 But Penn’s reach spans the globe.

 No prior programming experience is needed.